alysonann/e2/practice/README.md

 #Practice project

-Deomonstrate the basic Git workflow
+Demonstrate the basic Git workflow

 By Alyson Lynch